philc/vimium/README.md

 Not yet released:

+- Vimium now works around a Chromium bug affecting users with non-standard keyboard layouts (see #2147).
-- Bug fixes:
+- Bug fix:
-    - Fix visual-line mode.
-Due to a bug in version 1.55, visual-line mode (`V`) is broken.
-As a workaround, enter visual mode with `v` and then visual-line mode with `V`.
+    - Visual line mode (`V`) has been fixed.

 1.55 (2016-05-26)